JvanKatwijk/drm-receiver/README.md

 A note on the implementation

-The implementation is derived from the implementation of the drm decoder at the sw radio.
+The implementation is partially reimplenented from the implementation of the drm decoder at the sw radio.
 The software was restructured though and limited in functionality: this software is restricted to handling audio streams.

 ----------------------------------------------------------------------------
 ----------------------------------------------------------------------------

-For windows an installer is available
+For Windows an installer is available, for Linux an AppImage.
+The AAC decoder for the Windows version is the fdk-aac library, for the Linux AppImage the faad_drm library is used.

-For Linux, one has to create an executable.
+Of course, one may create an executable.
 Note that to keep things simple the only path is using qmake/make.

 By setting some parameters in the ".pro" file, one may choose between